Matt4228/habit-tracker/README.md

 **A great way to build healthy habits and consistency in your everyday life.**

+side note: miketravels and mikeroams are both Michael

 ### Frontend: Interactive and Event-Driven
 - We used Angular to create a responsive front end that includes:
   - A user's habit dashboard